bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js53">53.
 Format the Date</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Formatting a date in JavaScript typically involves using the toLocaleDateString() method or constructing a formatted string manually.
-The toLocaleDateString() method provides a way to format a date based on the user's locale, including options for formatting the date, such as specifying the date style and time zone.
+<p>Formatting a date in JavaScript typically involves using the
+<span class="consolas">toLocaleDateString()</span> method or constructing a
+formatted string manually.
+The <span class="consolas">toLocaleDateString()</span> method provides a way to format a date based on the user's locale, including options for formatting the date, such as specifying the date style and time zone.</p>
 <pre>
 // Example date
 let currentDate = new Date();